wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-sql.md

 ##### Failback

-If you want to make the Availability Group again Primary on the on-premises SQL Server then you can do so by triggering Planned Failover on the Recovery Plan and choosing the direction from Microsoft Azure to on-premises VMM Server
+If you want to make the Availability Group again Primary on the on-premises SQL Server then you can do so by triggering Planned Failover on the Recovery Plan and choosing the direction from Windows Azure to on-premises VMM Server

 ##### Reverse Replication